 - You can slice these into smaller bite-size bars for parties, or regular-size bars for picnics, potlucks, and Sunday supper.

 Here's how to make these Salted Caramel Chocolate Bars.

-Then, I combine the creamed butter mixture with the dry ingredients using a hand mixer.
+2. Then, combine the creamed butter mixture with the dry ingredients using a hand mixer.